Welcome to Edwards

 Get Ready

 The University of Saskatchewan (USask) has many resources available to assist you with your transition to university.
-A printable version of the information included within this website is also available.

 Academic Advising Syllabus